Milla Jovovich Set To Play The Titular Villain In ‘Hellboy: Rise Of The Blood Queen’

 According to a report from Deadline, Jovovich is apparently in final talks to join director Neil Marshall’s reboot of Hellboy.
 While the actress has long been on the side of the good and righteous as part of the Resident Evil franchise, now that the series has concluded, it looks like she is switching sides and going for the bad, as the villain known as the Blood Queen.

 Although the movie seems to be coming together quickly based on all of the casting announcements that have already been made since the film was first announced, a script is still in the process of being written, which means there is no real indication as to who the Blood Queen is or how she will challenge Hellboy.
-Collider is reporting that the first draft of the script was written by not only the creator of the comics, Mike Mignola but also Christopher Golden and Andrew Cosby.
+Collider is reporting that the first draft of the script was written by not only the creator of the comics, Mike Mignola, but also Christopher Golden and Andrew Cosby.
 The current version of the script is apparently being worked on by Aron Coleite, which means that there could be even more news regarding the film in the near future as things come together for the project.

 Fans of the Hellboy comics have already had two movies featuring the character, both starring Ron Perlman and directed by Guillermo del Toro.
 In fact, there was even talk of a possible third movie to close out the story of the character.
 However, earlier this year it was officially announced that there would not be a Hellboy 3 following a meeting between Perlman, del Toro, and Mignola, which led to the news that a reboot was being written, and rather than go back and finish up the story they initially began, the comic creator had decided to push forward with the new story he had been working on.